-5. Staff Energy Commodity Working Group
+5. Staff Energy Commodity Procurement Working Group

-The Energy Commodity Working Group (Working Group) will ensure the stewardship and effective governance of the Commodity Hedging Agreements, procurement practices to maintain regulatory compliance, financial flexibility, and maximize procurement opportunities.
+The Energy Commodity Procurement Working Group (Working Group) will ensure the stewardship and effective governance of the Commodity Hedging Agreements, procurement practices to maintain regulatory compliance, financial flexibility, and maximize procurement opportunities.
 The Working Group shall also provide guidance and direction on the financial, demand, and market risk tolerance that the Region is willing to take or absorb with regard to electricity and natural gas procured under a price Hedging program, to ensure these are aligned with the risk appetite established by Council.

-The Working Group shall be chaired by the Treasurer and Director of Corporate Finance and shall be composed of the Director of Treasury Services, , the Director of Procurement, the Manager, Peel Living FSU and the Manager of Energy Finance (in charge of energy procurement and planning).
-The Region's Executive Leadership Team (ELT) may appoint additional members if deemed necessary or may establish additional working groups for Other Commodities.
+The Working Group shall be chaired by the Treasurer and Director of Corporate Finance and shall be composed of the Region's Treasurer, the Director of Real Property Asset Management (RPAM), the Director of PurchasingTreasury Services, the Director responsible for Risk Management of Procurement, the Manager, Peel Living FSU and the Manager responsible for Energy Finance (in charge of energy procurement, or any of their respective successor positions. and planning).
+The Region's Executive Leadership Team (ELT) can may appoint additional members if deemed necessary or may establish additional working groups for Other Commodities.